Kinvey/kinvey-cli/README.md

       Page number to fetch.
 The first page is indexed 1.

-   * `--serviceId <Flex Service ID>`

-      Specifies a Flex Service by its ID.

    * `--to`

       Timestamp specifying the end of a period for which you want to fetch log entries, in ISO 8601 format.

-* `flex recycle`
+* `flex recycle [serviceId]`

    Recycles the current (the one you initiated last) Flex Service.
-To recycle a different service, specify its service ID using the `--serviceId` option.
-In addition to the global options, this command supports the following options:
+To recycle a different service, specify its service ID using the `serviceId` positional argument.

-   * `--serviceId <Flex Service ID>`

-      Specifies a Flex Service by its ID.
+* `flex delete [serviceId]`

+    Deletes the specified internal flex service or the current one.
+You will be prompted for confirmation unless you set the `--no-prompt` flag.

+    * `--no-prompt`

+        Do not ask for confirmation.

-* `flex delete`
+* `flex clear`

-   Deletes the current Flex Service configuration from the Node.js project directory that it has been executed in.
+   Removes the current Flex Service configuration from the Node.js project directory that it has been executed in.

 * `help`